material-foundation/cocoapods-catalog-by-convention/README.md

 ![Catalog](docs/assets/catalog.png)

-Our example project has just one component: Resistor.
-You can navigate through to this component's examples in the application.
+You can navigate through to the single component's examples in the catalog application.

 Now try running the unit tests.
 You'll see the one Resistor test appear in the unit test output.

 ![Tests](docs/assets/tests.png)

-**Adding new examples**
+**Quick introduction to adding a new example**

 Open the following directory: